pbeck6/smallsh/README.md

-# HOW TO RUN
+# How to run

-1. On the command line, enter the following:
+1. On the command line, enter the following: `make`
-    `make`

-   OR, to set additional options, manually compile:
-    `gcc --std=c99 -g -Wall -o smallsh main.c command.c shell.c`
+   OR, to set additional options, manually compile: `gcc --std=c99 -g -Wall -o smallsh main.c command.c shell.c`

-2. To run the program, enter:
+2. To run the program, enter: `./smallsh`
-    `./smallsh`